MonoGame/MonoGame/README.md

 The full source code is available here from GitHub:

+**Make sure you have a github account and your git client configured with your ssh key** otherwise the submodules step will fail.

 * Clone the source: `git clone https://github.com/MonoGame/MonoGame.git`
 * Set up the submodules: `git submodule update --init`
 * Open the solution for your target platform to build the game framework.